MomoRazor/platelet/CONTRIBUTING.md

 The following are instructions to start understanding and contributing to this project.

+NOTE: All new development should be done using Typescript were possible.

 Firstly, simply run `npm i` to install the project's packages.
 After this finishes successfully, choose the most appropriate from the options below:

 # Option 1 - Starting Demo Mode (FE Only)